Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint updates a link for expert.
+This endpoint updates a expert.

 ### HTTP Request